Nu-Nation

 Nu-Nation is a Russian nu metal/groove metal band based in Saint Petersburg.

 History

 Nu-Nation was formed in 2009 by the musicians of several local bands who wanted to play groove metal in the vein of Soulfly.
 Their first long-play 'Wake Up', was released in 2012, and proved popular with fans of nu-metal and groove metal.
 Following this, the band had some line-up and style changing.
 Another album 'The Awakening' came out in 2014, it has a more extreme sound and darker atmosphere.
 In early 2016, the band released their last album, 'Insomnia', much more brutal but melodic as well, with a lot of music styles and elements mixed.
 The album received favorable reviews.

-The band played live all around Europe, and shared the stage with Soulfly, Betraying the Martyrs, Ektomorf and many others.